ThaiDuongVu/sidekick/README.md

 ### About

 **sidekick** is a free and open-source game framework under the [MIT license](LICENSE) that will allow developers to create stunning 2D video games, desktop apps and everything in between.
-It uses [glutin](https://github.com/rust-windowing/glutin) for window context management and Vulkan as the rendering backend (the Vulkan side is not yet implemented).
+It uses [glutin](https://github.com/rust-windowing/glutin) for window context management and Vulkan as the rendering backend (the Vulkan side is continuously being implemented).

 **sidekick** supports Windows, Linux and macOS (although untested properly on macOS, sorry I don't have a mac 😓).